buildthedocs/btd/doc/usage.rst

 * :samp:`BTD_LAST_INFO=commit`: :samp:'Revision <COMMIT_SHA>' is shown, where the first eight characters of the SHA are shown.
 * :samp:`BTD_LAST_INFO=date`: is the default Sphinx format, defined by :samp:`html_last_updated_fmt` in :samp:`conf.py`.

-If theme :samp:`sphinx_btd_theme` is used, the options above can be combined.
+If theme :samp:`btd.sphinx.theme` is used, the options above can be combined.
 For example, the default is:
 :samp:`BTD_LAST_INFO="Last updated on LAST_DATE [LAST_COMMIT - LAST_BUILD]"`.
 BTD will replace each token with the corresponding
 (linked) value.
 If :samp:`BTD_DISPLAY_GH` is set, the SHA is linked to the commit in the GitHub repo.